Fernando Iglesias (Argentine politician)

 Fernando Adolfo Iglesias (born 14 May 1957 in Buenos Aires) is an Argentine journalist, writer, politician, and volleyball player.
 Currently he is a National Deputy elected in Buenos Aires.
 He is a member of the center right party Republican Proposal.

 Iglesias has been called "the most anti-Peronist deputy of Juntos por el Cambio".
 He took out several books and compared the Justicialist Party with the "Middle Ages."
 He analyzes the "eternal-return" of Peronism to power, from a republican and anti-populist perspective.

 Personal life

-In 1970, Fernando Iglesias joined the Trotskyist Socialist Party of the Workers (Spanish: Partido Socialista de los Trabajadores, abbrev.
-PST) [es], where he saw Juan Carlos Coral [es] and Nora Ciapponi run for president in the 1973 elections.
+In 1970, Fernando Iglesias joined the Trotskyist Worker's Socialist Party (Spanish: Partido Socialista de los Trabajadores, abbrev.
+PST), where he saw Juan Carlos Coral and Nora Ciapponi run for president in the 1973 elections.
 He would later leave the PST and join the Front of Workers for Human Rights (Spanish: Frente de Trabajadores por los Derechos Humanos) to devote himself to human rights advocacy.